Joan-Buck/What-the-Truck/README.md

   - Edit a review and rating the current user created
   - Delete a review and rating the current user created

-## Features Coming Soon
 - Search
+  - Users can search for food trucks by name, cuisine, or city

-- Maps integration
+- Google Maps API Integration
-- User ability to update any food truck's location on the map
+  - Geocoding enables user to pinpoint food trucks they own on a map by inputting the food truck address

 ## Technologies Used
 - Front End: